 check out this site Recent research has found that one hour of vigorous exercise a week is enough to cut your chance of dementia by half – but if you exercise while pregnant, you may be able to boost your unborn child’s memory too.

-biltricide buy online uk We all know that exercise is good for our bodies but current research is revealing that it’s also good for our brains.
+where to buy cytotec in quiapo We all know that exercise is good for our bodies but current research is revealing that it’s also good for our brains.
 Exercise has been shown to boost executive functions such as planning, working memory and multi-tasking – and people who take part in aerobic exercise in particular, such as running, swimming or cycling, show increased performance on tests of general neuropsychological function.
 Now, researchers in Cambridge have reported that people who take part in intense exercise for an hour or more every week are far less likely to develop dementia – their risk is reduced by 45 per cent.